Noisy Beeping Networks: Collision Detection in the Noisy Beeping Model

 \end{proof}

 The noise-resilient collision-detection protocol is depicted in Algorithm~\ref{alg:collision}.
-Each node begins with an input ``active'' or ``passive'' that determines if it wishes to beep or just wishes to detect if one or more neighbours wish to beep.
+Each node begins with an input of ``active'' or ``passive'' that determines if it wants to beep or just wants to detect if one or more neighbors want to beep.

-We now formally analyze the correctness of the above collision-detection procedure in Algorithm~\ref{alg:collision}.
-Namely, we prove that except with polynomially small probability, any node outputs whether zero, one, or more than one of his neighbours were active.